Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Pull out an equity stick and ask the student to read the other sentence.
 Have him circle the who, what, when, where, or why, as you did for the first sentence.

 - Call on another student to identify the question mark and circle it.

-- Pass out index cards written with the five W's to each student.
+- Pass out index cards with the 5 W's written on them to each student.